The Torah of Elohim

 If the email link does not open - You can also copy the link and use it.

-Although the author does not believe in having to copyright “Hebraic Studies” which commenced in the mid 1980’,
+Although the author does not believe in having to copyright “Hebraic Studies” commenced in the mid 1980’,

 but there have been occasions where there parts of his studies have been taken and quoted out of context